AcadIMAT

 Oral Exams in Italian Medical Schools: The Truth

 First of all I want to break the hard truth to all of you.
-Every university in Italy for medicine, is required legally to examine their students by some sort of oral examination.
+Every university in Italy for medicine, is required legally to examine their students by some sort of oral examination eventually.
 There are some resources online, as we have all seen I’m sure, stating that certain universities do not have oral exams, or not requiring them at all.
 This information is completely false and incorrect.

 No matter what university you enrol into, you will have to do oral exams at some stage of your education.